-(i) Contract Research and Development (R&D) revenue/consultancies
+Contract Research and Development (R&D) revenue/consultancies

-R&D contract income is recognised in the Statement of Comprehensive Income to the extent that R&D expenditure to which it relates has been incurred.
+R&D contract income is recognised in the Statement of Profit or Loss and Other Comprehensive Income to the extent that R&D expenditure to which it relates has been incurred.
 Until this time, funds drawn down in accordance with the relevant R&D funding agreement are recognised in the Statement of Financial Position as deferred income.